aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

   <p align="left"><img src="../images/meetingassist-qnabot-designer-no_hits_qid.png" alt="Bot No_hits" /></p>

 This item, too, has a LambdaHook function.
 It also uses the 'BedrockKB-LambdaHook' function, but note that here, unlike in the previous 'AA.AskAssistant' item, there is no value for "Prompt" in the LambdaHook Argument JSON value.
 Rather than using a predefined value for Prompt, instead, the prompt is the actual question that you typed or spoke.
-You question is used in the context of the meeting transcription, so it can refer to recent statements and topics being discussed.
+Your question is used in the context of the meeting transcription, so it can refer to recent statements and topics being discussed.